 Vegan Christmas Dinner

 Like it or not, meat and dairy farms are harmful for the planet.
 Plant-based diet is the way forward if we want to fight climate change.
 Good news is, vegan food and ingredients are more and more available.
 I’ve recently tried Riverford’s Vegan Christmas Dinner Box and I loved it!
 Firstly, the nut roast is a MUST for me at Christmas, we traditionally have that on Christmas Day.
 (I actually eat nut roast a lot, nut just at Christmas, because it’s one of my favourite dishes.)
-So Riverford delivers all the wonderful, organic ingredients: fresh root vegetables, Brussels sprouts (I have a great recipe here for Brussels sprouts), vegan Christmas pudding, vegan minced pies and the nut roast complete with cranberry sauce.
+So Riverford delivers all the wonderful, organic ingredients: fresh root vegetables, Brussels sprouts (I have a great recipe here for Brussels sprouts), vegan Christmas pudding, vegan minced pies and the nut roast complete with cranberry sauce (and Yorkshire Pudding?
+Yumm).
 All packed with as little packaging as possible and 95% plastic free as well.

 Did you know, that not all wines are vegan or even vegetarian?
 Yes, they all made of fermented grapes but that’s not so simple!